 Despite some fairly challenging race conditions including a quarantine with no training ability for three days leading into the race and some technical issues with his bike, Antonio still performed extremely well.
 Even with the technical issues experienced on his bike, Antonio still placed 8th, finishing in 1:08:21 (swim 750m, bike 20km, run 5km) and set a new PB on the run with a blistering 17:03 (2nd fastest of the day).

 Perhaps most importantly, he felt excellent while achieving these numbers.

 Antonio’s glucose data was somewhat unique and similar to other elite performances we’ve seen.

 In spite of the nutritional challenges that come with a predetermined and limited menu during his hotel room-only quarantine, you can see from Antonio’s glucose data in Figure 2 that he has a really good understanding of his body’s glucose requirements.
-His food events are all visible resulting in small glucose spikes: breakfast (first spike just after 8:00am), lunch (11:30am) and some extra fueling (banana and sipping some liquid glucose at 12:30pm).
+His food events are all visible resulting in small glucose rises: breakfast (first rise just after 8:00am), lunch (11:30am) and some extra fueling (banana and sipping some liquid glucose at 12:30pm).

-Most crucially, notice how none of these events spike his glucose above 140 mg/dL in the hours leading up to the race.
+Most crucially, notice how none of these events rush his glucose above 140 mg/dL in the hours leading up to the race.
 This means that he didn’t trigger any significant insulin response and potentially rebound too low.